Mxz-11/Fingers_to_binary/README.md

 ## Project Structure

-📁 `hand2binary.py` — Main script for hand tracking and binary interpretation
+📁 `fingers_to_binary.ipynb` — Main script for hand tracking and binary interpretation
-📁 `utils.py` — Helper functions for finger detection and visualization
-📁 `assets/` — Optional images or reference diagrams
 📁 `README.md` — This file :)

 ---